redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 On March 30, 1841, he received his leaving-certificate from Berlin University.
-On April 6 he sent to Jena a dissertation on 'The difference between the natural philosophies of Democrites [sic?] and the Epicureans.'
+On April 6 he sent to Jena a dissertation on 'The difference between the natural philosophies of Democritus and the Epicureans.'
 Certain negotiations appear to have preceded this step.
 The University of Jena was celebrated at the time for the readiness with which it granted doctor's degrees.
 It lived up to its reputation.
 A week